 When most of us imagine Jane Austen romanticism, it's all about fashionable dresses, handsome suitors, and witty repartee.
-But what about sex in Georgian England?
+But what about intimate relations in Georgian England?
 It turns out Austen left out the more salacious details of her era.
-Wedged in between the Puritan sex beliefs of the 1600s and the rigid sex rules of the Victorian era, the Georgian period witnessed a sexual revolution that was anything but repressed.
+Wedged in between the Puritan beliefs of the 1600s and the rigid rules governing relations in the Victorian era, the Georgian period witnessed a revolution that was anything but repressed.

-Premarital sex in the 1700s was on the rise: men and women openly bragged about their sexual escapades, gay men visited molly houses for covert love affairs, and one enterprising sex worker bragged that she slept with 100 men in a single week.
+Premarital relations in the 1700s was on the rise: men and women openly bragged about their escapades, men attracted to other men visited molly houses for covert love affairs, and one enterprising lady of the night bragged that she slept with 100 men in a single week.
 Even British royals got caught up in the atmosphere: George III's brother was sued for sleeping with an earl's wife, and George IV cried on his wedding day because he didn't want to leave his mistresses (spoiler: he kept them around).

-Not everyone agreed with the sexually liberated atmosphere of the Georgian period.
-Undercover agents infiltrated sex clubs to report on their salacious activity, and Parliament even considered a bill accusing women who "tricked" men into marriage by wearing makeup of witchcraft.
-Despite these attempts to wipe away the stains of disrepute, not many eras can compare with the sex scandals of Jane Austen's age.
+Not everyone agreed with the liberated atmosphere of the Georgian period.
+Undercover agents infiltrated clubs to report on their salacious activity, and Parliament even considered a bill accusing women who "tricked" men into marriage by wearing makeup of witchcraft.
+Despite these attempts to wipe away the stains of disrepute, not many eras can compare with the steamy scandals of Jane Austen's age.

 A Duke Lived With Both His Wife And Mistress – Who Just Happened To Be Best Friends